SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/Q - Dimensionality Reduction.md

 Given a matrix of size $n \times n$, there are $n$ eigenvectors and $n$ corresponding eigenvalues.
 Let $\boldsymbol{u}_1, \boldsymbol{u}_2 \hdots \boldsymbol{u}_n$ be the eigenvectors and $\lambda_1, \lambda_2 \hdots \lambda_n$ be the corresponding eigenvalues in decreasing order.
 Thus, $\boldsymbol{u}_1$ is the first principal eigenvector and the second principal eigenvector is $\boldsymbol{u}_2$ and so on.

-Eigenmatrix $\boldsymbol{U}$ contains the eigenvectors as columns with the principal eigenvector first, the second principal eigenvector next and so on:
+Eigenmatrix $\boldsymbol{U}$ contains the eigenvectors as columns with the top principal eigenvector first, the second principal eigenvector next and so on:

 $$
 \boldsymbol{U} = \begin{pmatrix} \boldsymbol{u}_1 & \boldsymbol{u}_2 & \hdots & \boldsymbol{u}_n \end{pmatrix}